 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a global pandemic, which continues to spread throughout the United States and around the world.
 The COVID-19 pandemic is evolving, and to date has led to the implementation of various responses, including government-imposed quarantines, stay-at-home orders, travel restrictions, mandated business closures and other public health safety measures.
 In addition, in response to the spread of COVID-19, we have continued to keep our executive offices closed with our employees continue to work outside of our offices.
 We are closely monitoring the impact of COVID-19 on all aspects of our business, including how it may impact our planned Phase 2 clinical trial for our glaucoma program, expected timelines and costs on an ongoing basis.
 We do not yet know the full extent of potential delays or the impact on our business, our planned clinical trial, our research programs, healthcare systems or the global economy and we cannot presently predict the scope and severity of any potential business shutdowns or disruptions.
-The extent to which COVID-19 ultimately impacts our business, results of operations and financial condition will depend on future developments, which remain highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 or the effectiveness of actions to contain COVID-19 or treat its impact, including vaccination campaigns, among others.
-Although states have quarantines and similar restrictions in place, the regulations vary on a state by state basis and the effectiveness of these restrictions and mass vaccination campaigns on slowing the spread of COVID-19 varies.
+The extent to which COVID-19 ultimately impacts our business, results of operations and financial condition will depend on future developments, which despite progress in vaccination efforts, remain highly uncertain and cannot be predicted with confidence, such as the duration of the COVID-19 pandemic, new strains of the virus which may impact rates of infection and vaccination efforts, developments or perceptions regarding the safety of vaccines, new information that may emerge, and any additional preventive and protective actions that governments, or we, may direct, which may result in extending ongoing business disruptions and reduced operations.
+While certain measures have been relaxed in certain parts of the world as increasing numbers of people have received COVID-19 vaccines, others have remained in place with some areas continuing to experience renewed outbreaks and surge in infection rates.
+The extent to which such measures are removed or new measures are put in place will depend upon how the pandemic evolves, as well as the distribution of available vaccines, the rates at which they are administered and the emergence of new variants of the virus.
 If we or any of the third parties with whom we engage were to experience additional shutdowns or other prolonged business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could have a material adverse impact on our business, results of operation and financial condition.
 In addition, a recurrence or "additional waves" of COVID-19 cases could cause other widespread or more severe impacts depending on where infection rates are highest.
-We continue to monitor developments as we deal with the disruptions and uncertainties relating to the COVID-19 pandemic.
+We will continue to monitor the latest developments as we deal with the disruptions and uncertainties relating to the COVID-19 pandemic, including the pace of vaccinations and the emergence of new and more contagious strains of the virus, and any resulting impact on our business, financial condition, results of operations and prospects.
+Any resulting financial impact cannot be reasonably estimated at this time and may have a material adverse impact on our business, financial condition and results of operations.